sujayh42/Innersight/README.md

 - **Chatbot for Mental Health Resources**: Innersight includes a chatbot built with Dialogflow that interacts with users to determine their mental health needs and provides relevant resources and information.

-- **Face Mood Detection**: The application utilizes facial recognition technology with a Python model to detect the user's mood and offers feedback or guidance based on the detected emotion.
+- **Face Mood Detection**: The application utilizes facial recognition technology with a Deep Learning model to detect the user's mood and offers feedback or guidance based on the detected emotion.

 ## Getting Started